24 Evidence-Based Strategies to Lose Weight Without Strict Dieting

 13. Cook More Meals at Home

-14. Recognize Natural Pauses in Eating
+14. Recognize Natural Eating Pauses

 15. Chew Sugar-Free Gum